 Introduction

-Choco-ui is a Svelte UI-kit that will help you create reactive, accessible, SSR-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.
+Choco-ui is a UI-kit for Svelte 5 to help you create reactive, accessible, SSR-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.

-Let’s have a quick look at each level.
+Let’s have a quick look at these different parts.

 UI components